johnpcarter/c8y-ios-lib/docs/include/docs/Quick Use Guide.md

 ```

 The above first verifies the connection and uses the `C8yManagedObjectsService` class to fetch a page of `C8yManagedObject` objects.
 The connection object does not carry state and
 the connect method is only useful to verify the credentials and also gather information about the user `C8yUserProfile`.
-Each call via the Service classes reconnects via the connection
-credentials and stateless.
+Each call via the Service classes reconnects via the connection credentials and is stateless.

 Refer to the official [c8y Documentation](https://cumulocity.com/guides/about-doc/intro-documentation/) to better grips to the IoT and c8y concepts.